westonnelson/docs-1/packages/website/docs/enforcers/AllowedMethodsEnforcer.md

 # How It Works

-The `terms` field is expected to contain the `FUNCTION_SELECTOR`, of the function the delegate is allowed to call.
-The delegator might allow more than one functions to be called by delegate - in such case insert the appropriate `FUNCTION_SELECTOR objects` in the `caveats[]`.
+The `terms` field is expected to contain the `FUNCTION_SELECTOR` of the specific function the delegate is allowed to call.
+In case he is allowed to call more than one functions, insert the appropriate `FUNCTION_SELECTOR objects` in the `caveats[]`.

 ## Javascript Example